+Chronic Absenteeism is when students miss 10% or more of scheduled school days (to date).
+This includes excused and unexcused absences.
 The following guideline includes excused and unexcused absences (unless designated as a non-chargeable absence).
-Should a student exceed 10 excused or unexcused absences per semester in any class, the student risks failing to earn credit.
-Students who have exceeded (10) ten chargeable absences in a semester will be prohibited from attending extracurricular activities, school dances, and/or school-sponsored field trips.
+Students who miss more than 10% of scheduled school days in a semester, will be prohibited from attending extracurricular activities, school dances, and/or school-sponsored field trips.